 Visit Les Invalides’ Museums

 The Les Invalides museums are a must-see in Paris.
-They offer visitors a unique look into the military history of France.
+They offer visitors a unique look into France’s military history.

 The Musée de l’Armée

-The Musée de l’Armée is a museum of military history located in the Les Invalides complex in Paris, France.
+The Musée de l’Armée is a military history museum in the Les Invalides complex in Paris, France.
 The museum was founded in 1807 by Emperor Napoléon Bonaparte and is the oldest military museum in the world.

 The Musée de l’Armée is home to a large collection of weapons and armor from the Middle Ages to the present day.
 The museum also contains a large collection of paintings, drawings, and sculptures related to military history.

-The Musée de l’Armée is one of the most popular museums in Paris, and it is open to the public free of charge.
+The Musée de l’Armée is one of the most popular museums in Paris, and it is free to the public.

 The Musée de l’Armée is located in the Les Invalides complex in Paris, France.
 The museum was founded in 1807 by Emperor Napoléon Bonaparte and is the oldest military museum in the world.